 During the follow-up process, University Audits verifies action plans have been effectively implemented.
 University Audits will periodically ask the unit that was audited for the status of open action items.

-- High- and Medium-Risk Issues: Every three months until completed, unit management should report the status of the management action plans.
+- High- and Medium-Risk Issues: Every three months until completed, unit management will informally update University Audits on the status of the management action plans.
 University Audits encourages the units to reach out for assistance or clarification if needed throughout the process.
-At one year (or once the management action plans have been implemented, if earlier), and every six months thereafter until the actions are completed, University Audits will conduct follow-up procedures to verify the actions are complete and are effectively managing the risk.
-University Audits will summarize the results of each six-month follow-up review in a written memo.
+At one year (or once the management action plans have been implemented, if earlier), and every six months thereafter until the actions are completed, University Audits will follow up to verify the actions are complete and are effectively managing the risk.
+University Audits will issue a follow-up memo on the results.

 Upon completion of all action plans, a final follow-up memo is issued.
 The Board of Regents is periodically updated on the status of corrective actions that have extended beyond one year.